Who This Guide Is For

 *Note: List of artists, not copyright owners.

 It is important to note that being unable to identify the copyright owner does not mean that a license is no longer required.
-There are services that can be hired to search for copyright owners or the licensee may want to pick another recording to use.
+Some services can be hired to search for copyright owners.
+Otherwise, the licensee may want to pick another recording to use.
 Again, being unable to locate a copyright owner is not a valid defense for infringement.
 Individuals who do not properly license sound recordings can be taken to court for copyright infringement.

 Other Licenses Required to Use Sound Recordings

 A master-use license only grants permission to use a specific recording in a designated project.
-There are other licenses required in order to be sure that the use is entirely legal.
+There are other licenses required in order to be sure that the use is entirely legal, depending on the context of the use.

 A synchronization license (synch license for short) grants the right to synchronize a composition with an audiovisual work.
 As stated previously, master-use licenses only grant the rights to use a copyrighted sound recording.
 By obtaining a synch license and a master-use license, the rights to both the composition and the sound recording are granted for use within the project.

-If an individual is seeking to use a portion of a copyrighted sound recording (a sample) in a new sound recording rather than an audio visual project a synchronization license is not required.
-However, a mechanical license is required.
+If an individual is seeking to use a portion of a copyrighted sound recording (a sample) in a new sound recording rather than an audio visual project, a synchronization license is not required.
+However, a mechanical license IS required for use of the composition.
+In this example, you will need both a master-use license and a mechanical license for use of the composition AND the sound recording.

 Master-Use Rights in Record Deals